Psychedelic/plug-docs/docs/resources/migrating-curve.md

 Now that you have your new wallet, you should click on your wallet’s name to copy your new Principal ID.

 In the image below, you can see we have two docs with our old wallet’s details and seed phrase; and a different one with our new wallet’s details and seed phrase.
-(The data show is from a test account).
+(The data shown is from a test account).

 ![](imgs/st5.png)